Substantial photon model

 Photon structure

-atom at the transition of the electron from the second to the first level in
+in the hydrogen atom at the transition of the electron from the second to the

 with photon, to determine the components of the electromagnetic field and the